BRINGING FOETUS TO A HALT

 (Photo: JG Thirlwell)

 In 1980, in the still-smouldering post-punk ruins of London, a strange, many-headed sonic hydra was immaculately conceived.
-This miracle pregnancy would first bear deranged audio fruit in 1981, with the release of the first 7” release from a multi-moniker noise myth that would eventually come to be known as simply Foetus.
+This miracle pregnancy would bear deranged audio fruit in 1981, with the release of the first 7” release from a multi-moniker noise myth that would eventually come to be known as simply Foetus.
 The father of the ectopic uterine disaster is Australian James George Thirlwell, one of the world’s top avant-garde composers.

 A crosseyed drooling, hyena-laughing beast of blackly comedic revelation and dysfunction, Foetus would continue grow and churn out singles and albums under a motley clutch of slippery monikers over the coming 43 years, eagerly assaulting unwary and confused listeners with a bombastic, shrill frenzied assault of every musical style known to man.
 And that’s before even mentioning the ever-evolving Thirlwell’s endless sonic mutations in other elite art projects and installations: Manorexia, Steroid Maximus, Volvox Turbo, Xordox, Baby Zizanie, Wiseblood, and on and on.